 Additionally, the CSB conducts monthly audits of dispenser requirements with the requirement to submit dispensing data to the WI PDMP.
 Targeted outreach efforts are made after each audit in an attempt to bring all non-exempt licensed pharmacies into compliance with the requirement to submit and correct dispensing data.
 Pharmacies that appear to remain out of compliance after multiple outreach attempts are referred to the Pharmacy Examining Board (PEB).
 In Q2 2019, 46 pharmacies were referred to the PEB for possible noncompliance.
-In Q2 and Q3, a total 69 pharmacies were referred to the PEB for possible noncompliance.
+In Q3 2019, 23 additional pharmacies were identified for referral for possible noncompliance.